TNGQpid/University/FA2022/README.md

 ## Overview

-The projects in this repository showcase the starting steps for a career in Data Science, and highlights usage of SQL, Pandas, Matplotlib and other to accomplish various data anaylsis.
+The projects in this repository showcase the starting steps for a career in Data Science, and highlights usage of SQL, Pandas, Matplotlib and others to accomplish various data anaylsis.

 ## Projects